-Together with EOSC Future and the INFRAEOSC-07 projects that have previously been mentioned, the project will collaborate on organising events focussing on EOSC, in support of widening the uptake of EOSC and its related resources.
-The events will allow for researchers to learn more about the latest developments in the landscape, policy makers to share best practices, service providers to offer their latest updates and more.
-Events that could allow for joint participation/organisation could be Open Science fairs, the EOSC Symposium, and EOSC related sessions during e-infrastructure conferences.
+Together with EOSC Future and the INFRAEOSC-07 projects that have previously been mentioned, the project collaborates on organising events focusing on EOSC, in support of widening the uptake of EOSC and its related resources.
+The events allow researchers to learn more about the latest developments in the landscape, policy makers to share best practices, service providers to offer their latest updates and more.

-Additionally, webinars and training events will be co-organised in order to facilitate knowledge sharing opportunities for relevant services.
+Additionally, webinars and training events are co-organised in order to facilitate knowledge sharing opportunities for relevant services.
+Examples of the training events organised with EOSC Future include: